platonai/PulsarRPA/README.md

     bin/pulsar

 ## Execute X-SQLs
-Web console [http://localhost:8082](http://localhost:8082) is already open in your browser now, enjoy playing with X-SQL.
+Open web console [http://localhost:8082](http://localhost:8082) using your favourite browser now, enjoy playing with X-SQL.

 ## Use Metabase
 [Metabase](https://github.com/platonai/metabase) is the easy, open source way for everyone in your company to ask questions and learn from data.